filipviz/move-docs/content/en/docs/peace/foundation/tos.md

 **As a condition to accessing or using the Site, you will:**
 1. only use the Site in accordance with these Terms;
 2. ensure that all information that you provide on the Site is current, complete, and accurate;
-3. ensure compliance with all U.S. securities laws; and
+3. ensure compliance with all U.S. Securities laws; and
 4. maintain the security and confidentiality of access to your Cryptocurrency Wallet address.

 **As a condition to accessing or using the Site, you will not:**